-- 4. From the NCHS, historical birth rates, by single year of age of mother (14-49) for the period 1917-1979.
-No updates of these data are needed. - 5.
-From the NCHS, first quarter 2018 and provisional first quarter 2019 birth rates by five-year age-group.
+5. From the NCHS, birth rate data for the first, second, and third quarters of 2019 and 2020, by five-year age group (2020 data is provisional).
 In general, the NCHS provides data for a new year through the first quarter annually at the time the fertility projections need to be finalized.
+However, data through the third quarter was available for the 2021 TR.